vjeux/jscodeshift/docs/modifying-the-ast.md

 ## Creating a new node

 In order to create a new node, you want to use a node builder.
-For example if you want to create a node of type `ArrowFunctionExpression`, you build it by calling `j.arrowFunctionExpression()`: the type of the node but the first letter being lowercase.
+For example if you want to create a node of type `ArrowFunctionExpression`, you invoke its builder by calling `j.arrowFunctionExpression()`.
+The builders are named the same as the node type but with the first character being lowercase.

 The easiest way to know what arguments the builder takes is to call it with no arguments and read the error message.